jaffco/.github/profile/README.md

 **Affordable, portable, hackable digital audio for everybody.**

-Jaffx Audio Inc. is dedicated to making professional digital audio tools accessible through open-source software and hardware.
-We develop tools and libraries that empower musicians, sound designers, and audio developers to create and experiment with digital audio effects.
+Jaffx Audio Inc. is dedicated to making great digital audio tools accessible through open-source software and affordable hardware.
+We develop tools and libraries that empower musicians, sound designers, and audio developers to create and experiment to their hearts' content.

 ## Featured Projects